ankurparashar/AWSECSServiceDiscovery/README.md

 ## AWS ECS Service Discovery

 ### Project Overview
 This project is used as a submodule in the SpringBoot applications.
-Also, this is non excecuatable project contains AWS ECS ServiceDiscovery SDK Imeplementation.
+Also, this is non executable project contains AWS ECS ServiceDiscovery SDK implementation.

 Scenario: Consider a service “service-a” which has an API which requires some data from “service-b”.